Experiential Learning Depot

 This is my facilitation process:

 • How you distribute the resource is up to you.
-I distribute sections at a time rather than give them the entire project at once.
+I distribute sections at a time rather than give students the entire resource at once.
 For example, the first part of the process is identifying community issues that need attention or action.
-So I would distribute that brainstorming activity first.
+So I would distribute that brainstorming activity before the template that walks them through identifying solutions.

 • Once students have identified a community issue of focus, they will study that issue using the research templates included in the resource.